 USCIS is reviewing the most recent applications first.
 Once you apply for asylum, it might be a short time before your case is heard.
 Make sure to get legal help.

 Applying for other protected status

-If you are a woman and think you might qualify for a special visa because of violence, abuse or another reason, you can contact the Asylum Seeker Advocacy Project.
+If you think you might qualify for a special visa because of violence, abuse, or another reason, you can contact the Asylum Seeker Advocacy Project.

 Can I ask my work to sponsor me?